White's: History

 The club was originally established at 4 Chesterfield Street, off Curzon Street in Mayfair, in 1693 by an Italian immigrant named Francesco Bianco as a hot chocolate emporium under the name Mrs. White's Chocolate House.
 Tickets were sold to the productions at King's Theatre and Royal Drury Lane Theatre as a side-business.
 White's quickly made the transition from teashop to exclusive club and in the early 18th century, it was notorious as a gambling house; those who frequented it were known as "the gamesters of White's".
 The club gained a reputation for both its exclusivity and the often raffish behaviour of its members.
 Jonathan Swift referred to White's as the "bane of half the English nobility."

 In 1778 it moved to 37–38 St James's Street.
 From 1783 it was the unofficial headquarters of the Tory party, while the Whigs' club Brooks's was just down the road.
 A few apolitical and affable gentlemen managed to belong to both.
 The new architecture featured a bow window on the ground floor.
 In the later 18th century, the table directly in front of it became a seat of distinction, the throne of the most socially influential men in the club.
 This belonged to the arbiter elegantiarum, Beau Brummell, until he removed to the Continent in 1816, when William Arden, 2nd Baron Alvanley, took the place of honour.
-While there, he is supposed to have once bet £3,000 on which of two raindrops would reach the bottom of a pane in the bow window.
+While there, he is supposed to have once bet £3,000 on which of two raindrops would first reach the bottom of a pane in the bow window.
 Later, the spot was reserved for the use of Arthur Wellesley, 1st Duke of Wellington, until his death in 1852.

 Alvanley's was not the most eccentric bet in White's famous betting book.
 Some of those entries were on sports, but more often on political developments, especially during the chaotic years of the French Revolution and the Napoleonic Wars.
 A good many were social bets, such as whether a friend would marry this year, or to whom.

 The club continues to maintain its tradition as a club for gentlemen only, although one of its best known chefs from the early 1900s was Rosa Lewis, a model for the central character in the BBC television series The Duchess of Duke Street.

 There were two American members in the interwar period, one of whom was a general in the U.S. Army.
 Postwar American members included diplomat Edward Streator.

-Charles III held his stag night at the club before his wedding to Diana Spencer in 1981.
-His eldest son, Prince William, was entered as a member of the club shortly after his birth.
+King Charles III held his stag night at the club before his wedding to Diana Spencer in 1981.
+His elder son, Prince William, was entered as a member of the club shortly after his birth.